 'Adorning your walls in wonderful floral-inspired wallpapers is a great way to bring a real burst of spring and summer into the home,' says Patrick.
 'From the charming, undulating rhythm of Peony through to the almost breezy appeal of Wisteria with its lovely three-color print, they add so much character to a room.
 Reflective of nature, they are perfect for creating a soothing and restful scheme in a room, particularly on trend are yellow wallpapers, which offer a warm glow and are reminiscent of balmy summer days.'

 If regular botanicals aren't to your liking, abstract prints too can be a great choice.
-'Abstract botanicals have emerged as a huge trend for 2022, and will continue to 2023, following on from the love of biophilic designs,' says Chelsea Clark of I Love Wallpaper (opens in new tab).
+'Abstract botanicals have emerged as a huge trend, and will continue to 2024, following on from the love of biophilic designs,' says Chelsea Clark of I Love Wallpaper.
 'Often featuring organic shapes whilst keeping a connection to nature, abstract botanicals are a modern way of incorporating colors and florals in the home.'

 These prints look particularly charming as bathroom wallpapers, hallway wallpapers, and other petite, narrow areas where their prints look a lot more charming and whimsical.